 Photographers and Videographers

 KWAG is always looking for volunteer photographers to document public programs, events, classes and workshops.

-Are you currently a high school student?
+Are you a high school student?
 Join the Youth Council!
-This dedicated group consists of volunteers aged 14-21, who meet every other week throughout the school year to develop and work on new gallery programs.
+This dedicated group for volunteers ages 14-21 meet every other week throughout the school year to develop and deliver new gallery programs.

-KWAG holds many special events throughout the year, each with its own distinct identity and purpose.
-These can include anything from Exhibition Openings and Artist Talks to fundraising galas and partner events.
+KWAG holds many special events throughout the year, from Opening Receptions and Artist Talks to fundraising galas and partner events.
 Volunteers provide hospitality services, public relations, and general event organization.
 Smart Serve is an asset for this role.

-Often the works in KWAG's exhibitions can be very fragile and easily accessible to the public.
-In cases like this, we call upon volunteers to oversee Gallery security and discourage inappropriate behaviour with the gallery spaces.
+Works of art in KWAG's exhibitions can be very fragile and vulnerable to contact with the public.
+In such cases, we call upon volunteers to support Gallery security and discourage inappropriate behaviour in exhibition spaces.